100% Satisfaction Guaranteed

 If you happen to locate spyware during your search, it’s time to initiate the removal process.

 You don’t have to be a technological wizard or dynamo to remove spyware from your device.
-To delete spy apps and prevent spyware from getting worse, start by:
+To delete spy apps and prevent the most common Android spyware file names from getting worse, start by:

 Removing detected spyware.
 If you spot hidden spy apps on your phone, take steps to uninstall them quickly.
 Restart your device to verify de-installation.